flutter/website/src/deployment/web.md

 By default, the `flutter build` and `flutter run` commands use the `auto` choice for the web renderer.
 This means that your app runs with the HTML renderer on mobile browsers and CanvasKit on desktop browsers.
-This is our recommended combination to optimize for the characteristics of each platform.
+We recommend this combination to optimize for the characteristics of each platform.

 For more information, see [Web renderers][].